SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

           ...
 ```

-Alternatively you can add `/prometheus.metrics` to `metadata.metrics.config.additionalEndpoints`

-Please see the following example:
+Alternatively, you can add `/prometheus.metrics` to `metadata.metrics.config.additionalEndpoints`.
+See the following example:

 ```yaml
 metadata: